 If you and/or your parents are not eligible, or choose not to use the IRS Data Retrieval Tool when updating your FAFSA, the US Department of Education requires our office to collect a certified tax transcript processed by the IRS.
 Please note that parents who are married but filing separately must submit 2 separate IRS transcripts.
 Transcripts are not required for those filing a foreign or Puerto Rican tax return.

-There are three ways to request your tax transcript: by phone, online, or by mail.
+There are two ways to obtain your tax return transcript: online or by mail.
 Please make sure you request a Return Transcript.
-Do not request an Account Transcript or Record of Account because they cannot be used for financial aid verification purposes.
-Please be advised that our office cannot verify your financial aid award without a tax transcript or IRS Data Retrieval Tool.
+Do not request an Account Transcript or Record of Account because they cannot be used for the federal verification process.
+Please be advised that our office cannot verify your financial aid award without a tax return transcript or IRS Data Retrieval Tool.

 To obtain a tax return transcript online please follow these steps: